wesleysatelis/iyo-apero/content/blog/2022-01-05-whisky_pam/index.markdown

 # - evergreen
 ---

 In this post we will be using the unsupervised grouping method Partition Around Medoids (PAM), to create clusters of whisky brands based on ratings given by users of the website https://www.whiskybase.com/whiskies/brands.
-The PAM method is a variation of the widely known k-means, the main difference from k-means and PAM is that PAM uses observations in the dataset as cluster centroids, while k-means uses the cluster mean instead.
+The PAM method is a variation of the widely known k-means, the main difference is that PAM uses observations in the dataset as cluster centroids, and k-means uses the cluster mean instead.

 <!-- More details can be found in @van2003new. -->